-The Walking Dead and the Coronavirus – Greg Albrecht
+The Walking Dead and the Unclean – Greg Albrecht

 While Jesus was in one of the towns, a man came along who was covered with leprosy.
 When he saw Jesus, he fell with his face to the ground and begged him, “Lord, if you are willing, you can make me clean.”
 Jesus reached out his hand and touched the man.
 “I am willing,” he said.
 “Be clean.”
 And immediately the leprosy left him (Luke 5:12-13, my emphasis).

 During the first century A.D. leprosy was a generic term for a variety of disfiguring and fatal skin diseases.
 Lepers were forbidden to be around others.
 They were forbidden to enter cities.
 They could not earn a living and had to depend on charity.
 Once determined to have leprosy a leper could no longer “go home” to see their families and loved ones – they were forced into isolation.

 Lepers were required to warn anyone who seemed to be getting too close and thereby entering an “impure” space to call out “unclean.”
 Lepers were the “walking dead” of that society – dead men and dead women walking.
 Religion of the day and age regarded the “odds” of a leper being healed almost as improbable as someone being raised from the dead.

 In the Jewish culture dominated and defined by the old covenant leprosy was viewed as God punishment for sinful behavior.
 God didn’t love them.
 Humans didn’t love them.
 Lepers were impure, unholy and unclean.
 They were truly the walking dead.

 Anyone with such a defiling disease must wear torn clothes, let their hair be unkempt, cover the lower part of their face and cry out ‘Unclean!
 Unclean!
 As long as they have the disease they must remain unclean.
 They must live alone; they must live outside the camp (Leviticus 13:45-46).